xalaida/laravel-tree/README.md

 [//]: # (todo add info about `parent_id` column)

-All you have to do is to add a `AsTree` trait to the model and add a `path` column to the model's table.
+All you have to do is to add a `AsTree` trait to the model and add a `path` column alongside the self-referencing `parent_id` column to the model's table.

 Let's get started by configuring a `Category` model: